jason-fox/fox.jason.passthrough.pandoc/README.md

 [![Build Status](https://travis-ci.org/jason-fox/fox.jason.passthrough.pandoc.svg?branch=master)](https://travis-ci.org/jason-fox/fox.jason.passthrough.pandoc)
 [![Documentation Status](https://readthedocs.org/projects/pandocdita-ot/badge/?version=latest)](https://pandocdita-ot.readthedocs.io/en/latest/?badge=latest)

-This is a DITA-OT Plug-in to used extend the available input formats for DITA-OT.
+This is a DITA-OT Plug-in to extend the available input formats for DITA-OT.
 Non DITA input sources can be pre-processed using [Pandoc](https://pandoc.org/) to create create valid DITA source.
 Files written in multiple input formats can be directly added to a `*.ditamap` and processed as if they had been written in DITA.